 The RBNZ requires the Bank to have a comprehensive Board approved liquidity strategy defining: policy, systems and procedures for measuring, assessing, reporting and managing domestic and foreign currency liquidity.
 This also includes a formal contingency plan for dealing with a liquidity crisis.
 The Banking Group is required to meet one week and one month liquidity mismatch ratios and a one year core funding ratio each day.

 Scenario Modelling

 A key component of ANZ New Zealand's liquidity management framework is scenario modelling.
-Liquidity is assessed under different scenarios, including going-concern, name-crisis and various survival horizons.
+Liquidity is assessed under different scenarios, including normal conditions, name crisis and funding market disruption.